M3ssman/maven-hsqldb-csv/README.md

 ## HSQLDB
 [HSQLDB] offers the Feature, to treat CSV or other delimited files like SQL tables without importing those explicitly into a running external Database-Server (like other DBMS like MySQL can do, too).
-The [HSQLDB]-Way of doing this is called "Text Tables" (see [HSQLDB Doc] for more Informations]).
+The [HSQLDB]-Way of doing this is called "Text Tables" (see corresponding [HSQLDB Doc] for more Informations).
 Handling CSV-Files as Datasources for a [HSQLDB]-Application can be tricky.
 The Crux is, that the Database starts to create several hidden Files in the Folder where the local Database is supposed to reside.
 Don't edit these unless you really know what you're doing!
 The Definition of the Database-Schema with the Connection of CSV to Database can be found inside the "schema.ql"-File at src/main/resources/data/.